michaelkielt/multinational-retail-data-centralisation/README.md

 ### Description

 This Multinational Retail Data Centralisation tool is a robust solution designed for comprehensive data management within a large-scale retail organisation.
-The primary aim is to streamline the intricate process of consolidating diverse data sets, including order details, product information, user details, and store data.
+The primary aim is to streamline the process of consolidating diverse data sets, including order details, product information, user details, and store data.

 #### Objectives: